CodeNameTwister/Godot-IDE-Extension/README.md

 	* With selected text use `Ctrl + E` for Invoke Macro.
 	* With selected text use `Ctrl + SHIFT + E` for Invoke Macro with bypass.
  	* Show all saved Macros with `Alt + END`shortcut.

+* Refactor Tool Symbol Navigator:
+	* When you have a symbol selected in the editor, use `F12` for open the panel for find and view symbol references.
+	* When you have a smybol selected in the editor, use `F2` for open the panel for find and rename symbol references.

 * Editor Settings
 	* In Editor Settings (with Advanced option enabled) you can change any option of this plugin in `plugin/godot_ide` or neighbors plugins of Godot-IDE.